Yazeed-11/Housing_Prices/README.md

  </tr>
 </table>

-## Tools
+## Tools:
 There are tools that will be used to achieve the goal of this study, such as:
 - pandas, numpy for exploring the data.
 - matplotlib and Seaborn for visualizing the data.
 - scikit-learn to do our machine learning.
 - statsmodels to do the regressions.
+- plotly provides online graphing, analytics, and statistics tools.
+- Power Point
+- Zoom

  The work will be done through Jupyter notebook.

 ## Questions that needs to be answered:
 - Does the age of the house affects on the house value ?
 - What is the most favourite house location ?
 - Does the proximity of the house to the ocean or its distance from it affect its price ?
 - What is the relation between the number of bedrooms and the house price ?
+-  Does the population affects on the house value ?

 ## Authors:
 - [@msealadwani](https://github.com/msealadwani)